Diffusion and superdiffusion from hydrodynamic projections: Additional remarks

 Recall Equation \eqref{derbeta} relating $\beta^i$-derivatives of averages $\bra\la a\ket$ to inner products in $\hi H_\bal$.
 It has a clear geometrical meaning, obtained by seeing an observable $\la a$ as a {\em function on the manifold of states}.
 In symbols, if $\omega\in \mathcal M$ are the maximal entropy states, we may see, for any given $\la a\in\hi V$, the average $\bra \la a\ket = \la a(\omega)$ as a function of the state $\omega$.
 Then, \eqref{derbeta} is an equation for the derivative of this function with respect to $\beta^i$.
 Thus we should identify {\em $\hi H_\bal$ with the tangent space at $\omega$}, and $\la q_i$ with a basis of tangent vectors.
-In particular, on the right-hand side of \eqref{derbeta}, $\la a\in\hi H_\bal$ is the abstract vector field that is the derivative of the function $\la a(\omega)$.
+In particular, on the right-hand side of \eqref{derbeta}, $\la a\in\hi H_\bal$ is the abstract vector field, which can be expanded in the basis $\{\la q_i\}$, that represents the derivative of the function $\la a(\omega)$.
 The static covariance matrix $\mathsf C_{ij}$ is the metric of this Riemannian manifold.
 Thus, according to the results of Section \ref{sectext}, the tangent space is the space of linearly extensive conserved charges for $\hi H$.
-This, I believe, gives some clarification to the sense in which linearly extensive conserved charges, as used in the literature on GGEs, are indeed those that generate the maximal entropy states.
+This is expanded upon in \cite{Doyon2017}, and gives some clarification to the sense in which linearly extensive conserved charges, as used in the literature on GGEs, are indeed those that generate the maximal entropy states.